ascorbic/runtime-compat-data/packages/runtime-compat-data/README.md

 ## Data format

 The data follows the same format as MDN's [`browser-compat-data`](https://github.com/mdn/browser-compat-data), but only includes the `javascript` and `api` keys.
 Instead of the browser keys in MDN's data, this project uses the runtime keys from the [WinterCG runtime key proposal](https://runtime-keys.proposal.wintercg.org/).
-The data doesn't currenty track versions where the feature was added, and just includes a boolean for whether the feature is supported in the current runtime.
+The data doesn't currently track versions where the feature was added, and just includes a boolean for whether the feature is supported in the current runtime.

 Example data: